Bob’s Testimony (Longer Version)

 The Houston Years (1995–Present)

-In 1995, God led me to a church in Houston, where I served happily until 2008 as pastor.
+In 1995, God led me to a church in Houston, where I served happily as pastor until 2008.
 I wasn’t born in Texas, but I got here as fast as I could!
 This really is still a land of opportunity.
 For most of this time, I was the solo pastor: preaching and leading worship at morning and evening services, teaching adult education classes and Bible studies, training elders and deacons, and doing outreach and evangelism.
 It was my happy privilege to pray regularly for members, regular attenders, and others, and to provide pastoral care, counseling, visitation, and hospitality to people all over Greater Houston.
-I especially enjoyed serving and working with many international people from Australia, China, Columbia, Egypt, Japan, Mexico, Netherlands, Philippines, South Africa, Wales, and beyond.
-This helped me to love, respect, and gain skills in working with people from very different social, political, and religious backgrounds than my own.
+I enjoyed serving and working with many international people from Australia, China, Colombia, Egypt, Japan, Mexico, the Netherlands, the Philippines, South Africa, Wales, and beyond.
+This helped me love and respect people from very different social, political, and religious backgrounds than my own, and to gain skills in working with them.

 In 2008, I re-started Words of Hope, building upon my prior training and experience.
-We bring Bible teaching and counseling to unloved, untaught, unsaved, and unchurched people who fall through the cracks and bring them Jesus’ hope through word and deed.
-I taught college classes at Belhaven University and Windsor Village Methodist Campus and do cross-cultural ministry with African-Americans, Hispanics, Chinese, and Koreans here.
-I led a pastor’s conference in Eldoret, Kenya under Global Field Evangelism and teach and mentor at two prisons nearby.
-I have been trained as a volunteer law enforcement chaplain to serve police officers, their families, and the community.
-With tensions rising in the post-Ferguson era, peacemaking in Jesus’ name is now needed more than ever.
+We bring Bible teaching and counseling to unloved, untaught, unsaved, and unchurched people who fall through the cracks, bringing them Jesus’ hope through word and deed.
+I taught college classes at Belhaven University and Windsor Village Methodist Campus, and do cross-cultural ministry with African-Americans, Hispanics, Chinese, and Koreans here.
+I led a pastor’s conference in Eldoret, Kenya, and teach and mentor at two prisons nearby.
+I was trained as a volunteer law enforcement chaplain to serve police officers, their families, and the community.
+With racial tensions rising, peacemaking in Jesus’ name is now needed more than ever.

 My Christian life has had ups and downs, failures and successes, but God has done and is continuing to do His transforming work in me.
 He has given me a new heart and a new way of life that flows from that.
-He has put His Holy Spirit in me who enables me more and more to put sin to death in myself and to be alive to practical righteousness—following Jesus.
-My lapses into wrong words, thoughts, and deeds grieve me more now than ever, but I keep on running back to Christ by faith, for pardon, cleansing, and empowering.
-Like King David, I say: “I cling to you; your strong right hand holds me securely.”
+He has put His Holy Spirit in me, who enables me more and more to put sin to death in myself and to be alive to practical righteousness—following Jesus.
+My lapses into wrong words, thoughts, and deeds grieve me more now than ever, but I keep running back to Christ by faith for pardon, cleansing, and empowerment.
+Like King David, I say: “I cling to You.
+Your strong right hand holds me securely.”
 (Psalm 63:8)

 Warren Wiersbe reminds: “We need to begin each new day realizing that God is for us.
 There is no need to fear, for our loving Father desires only the best for His children, even if we must go through trials to receive His best.”
 Jesus says, “For I know what I have planned for you.
 I have plans to prosper you, not to harm you.
 I have plans to give you a future filled with hope.”
 (Jer 29:11 NET)